 1.50 Admission Procedure for Graduate Degree Status

 A. Students submit a completed graduate admission application to the Graduate School.
-Applications for admission and all supporting credentials, including test scores if required, should be received at least four weeks before registration for the quarter in which the students wish to begin graduate study.
+Applications for admission and all supporting credentials, including test scores if required, should be received at least four weeks before registration for the semester in which the students wish to begin graduate study.
 Some programs require applications to be submitted substantially earlier; please consult with the individual program office for any program-specific deadlines.

 B. Students request the registrars of all colleges or universities previously attended to send one official transcript directly to the Graduate School (official transcripts become the property of Wright State University and will not be returned to the applicant).
 If courses from one university/college appear on another university's/college's transcript, students are still required to submit an official transcript from the college where they originally completed the course work.